 It is important to understand the difference between a severe weather watch versus a warning.
 Either can be issued by the National Weather Service (NWS) for a specific amount of time and designated area when atmospheric conditions are ripe for the development of a possible thunderstorm and/or tornado.

-A watch means watch the sky as conditions are right for possible development of severe weather.
+A watch means to watch the sky as conditions are right for possible development of severe weather.
 Keep an eye on developing weather and stay tuned to a local radio or television station in case conditions worsen.

 What to Do in the Case of a Tornado